 Problem 2: Reverse Image Search Can Find Matches

 The second problem I found was that sometimes reverse image searches find some source images.

 Take a look at this output from TPDNE.

 Several results were found when I fed it into TinEye image search.

 Ideally, you don’t want any potential matches to your fake profile picture.
 A better way to create an account avatar is to snap your own profile photo.

-Take Your Own Photograph
+Take Your Own Photograph and Obscure it

 Instead of going through all the trouble of finding a generated photo, have you considered taking your own shot?
 While images are important on social media, they do not have to include your face.